CPD accreditation of courses and events

 - The RCoA’s revalidation logo, which is a registered UK trademark, can be used in the promotional material and on the delegate attendance certificates for accredited events.

-- The process of accrediting CPD activities is underpinned by an annual quality assurance report.
+- The process of accrediting CPD activities is underpinned by regular quality assurance reviews.

 The whole review and accreditation process is based on the Standards and Criteria for CPD Activities - A Framework for Accreditation, as published by the Academy of Medical Royal Colleges.